bukka/php-crypto/docs/hmac.md

 ## HMAC

 The `HMAC` class provides functions for creating a keyed-hash message authentication code (HMAC) message digest from a supplied key and block of data.
 It allows to choose a message digest algorithm.

 The `HMAC` class extends `MAC` class which extends [`Hash`](hash.md) class.
-It means that with exception of a constructor all methods are inherited from [`Hash`](hash.md) class.
+It means that with an exception of the constructor all methods are inherited from [`Hash`](hash.md) class.

 ### Instance Methods